+The purpose of classroom-based assessment is to enhance student learning.
 Research continues to demonstrate that ongoing formative assessment contributes more significantly to learning than the more traditional focus on summative assessment, which is often referred to as assessment of learning.
 Formative assessment, also described as assessment for learning and/or assessment as learning, is most effective when it involves both the student and the teacher, and takes place throughout the learning process.

 Each type of assessment serves a purpose and contributes to student success in social studies.
 Classroom-based assessment for learning allows students and teachers to determine what students have learned, and what they need to learn next.
+Students need frequent opportunities for meaningful and relevant feedback.
+Descriptive or narrative feedback-that which includes analytical questions and constructive comments-provides information to students that they may use to adjust their learning processes, and is more helpful to them than a numerical or alphabetical grade.
+Assessment that is ongoing and meaningful provides opportunities for students to become reflective learners-to synthesize their learning, to solve problems, to apply their learning in authentic situations, and to better understand their learning processes-as well as opportunities for teachers to become reflective practitioners.
 Assessment of learning that takes place at the end of a cluster, or at the end of a year, provides important information about student progress and achievement, as well as instructional effectiveness.
+This information is usually shared with parents via report cards.

-The principal purpose of classroom-based assessment is not to evaluate or compare student performance, but to guide students in making their best learning choices, and to inform teachers in order to guide instruction.
 It is important that the purpose of assessment (of or for), as well as how assessment information will be used, is clear to both teachers and students.
 With a clearly understood purpose, students are encouraged to take more responsibility for their learning, and are better able to focus their efforts, while teachers can better select the instruction and assessment strategies and student learning resources that will improve student achievement.